bhbmaster/covid19/README.md

 ## Outputs

-There are 3 python scripts that generate different outputs.
+There are 4 python scripts that generate different outputs.
 The main one, `(1) covid19plot.py`, generates plots for every country.
 Then one, `(2) county-plot.py`, generates plots for every county in California and another, `(3) states-plot.py`, generates the plots for every state & territory in the USA.
+Additionally there is one for Canada's provinces and all of its territories, `(4) canada-plot.py`.
 The scripts run daily on my infotinks server and the generated plots are linked in each section.
+They all have access to `common.py` which has the common functions & classes.

-**(1) covid19plot.py produces the following graphs:**
+**(1) `covid19plot.py` produces the following graphs:**

 - Normal Axes plots of every country to `covid19-normal.html`: **http://www.infotinks.com/covid19/covid19-normal.html**